 Coleslaw is a perishable food and has a short life span.
 Always keep the salad refrigerated and enjoy it before it goes bad.

-Proper storage is important to maintain quality and prevent food poisoning.
+Proper food storage is important to maintain quality and prevent food poisoning.
 Whenever you’re doubting, always check for any signs of spoilage before scooping out the salad into your dinner plate!

 Up next: Can You Freeze Coleslaw